CAT: LoCalization and IdentificAtion Cascade Detection Transformer for Open-World Object Detection: Proposed method

 \section{Proposed method}

 This section elaborates the proposed CAT in details.
 In Sec.\ref{3.1}, the overall architecture of CAT is described in detail.
+We propose to decouple the decoding process of the detection transformer and propose the localization and identification cascade decoupled decoding manner in Sec.\ref{3.2}.
 A novel self-adaptive adjustment strategy for pseudo-labelling is proposed in Sec.\ref{3.3}.
-We explore to decouple the decoding process of the detection transformer and propose the localization and identification cascade decoupled decoding structure in Sec.\ref{3.2}.
 In Sec.\ref{3.4}, we illustrate the end-to-end training strategy of CAT.